dragonmux/tempest/debugging/index.md

 This sequence does the following:

 * With r4 poked, releases reset so that at this stage enters the processor into a debugger-supervised state
-* Stores 0x00 to the debug register 0x0000000a which appears to arm putting the processor in run
+* Stores 0x00 to the debug register 0x0000000a which appears to arm the processor resuming execution
 * Ensures r4 holds the value 0x01 which ensures we stay in debugger-supervised state is set
 * Loads the status of the processor from r3 (should read as 0x14 the first time)
 * Loads the status of the processor again (should read as 0x04 the second time indicating the breakpoint is hit)